solipd/AudioLab/doc/README.md

 with alternative Pure data distributions, like Pd-extended or Pd-L2ork/Purr-Data.
 Pd can be downloaded from https://puredata.info/

-In Pd go to Edit→Preferences→Path...→New... and set the path to the AudioLab directory.
+In Pd go to Preferences→Path...→New... and set the path to the AudioLab directory.
 Alternatively, you can use the declare object to set a path relative to the directory of your patch like [declare -path ../AudioLab].